 Frequently Asked Questions by Parents

-- When should my son/daughter begin using the XPD Office?
+- When should my student begin using the XPD Office?

 - What resources are provided to students who are choosing a major?

-- What resources does XPD provide for students going on to graduate school?
+- What resources does XPD provide for students considering graduate school?

-- What services are available for my son or daughter who is graduating this year?
+- What resources are available for my student who is graduating this year?

 - How can parents and family members help with the career/job search process?

-- How can a liberal arts education help my son/daughter in the job market?
+- How can a liberal arts education help my student in the job market?

-XPD - Experience & Professional Development offers many resources for 1st and 2nd year students who are choosing a major.
 Our Career Coaches can meet individually with students to go over options for making this decision.
-We educate students to let them know that an academic major is not the only predictor of career choice (see "What Can I do with a Major in...".)
-There are also many programs offered throughout the year for students to attend and learn more about majors.
+We educate students to let them know that an academic major is not the only predictor of career choice.
+Review our Exploring Majors & Careers website for more information.

 Our students complete a variety of paid and unpaid internships for credit and experience.
-Many intern over the summer or during spring or fall semesters.
-We provide listings of current and past internship opportunities for students online and on Handshake.
-Many students complete internships between their junior and senior years.
-There are internships available in almost every field and are one of the most sought after experiences employers look for while hiring new graduates.
+Internships can take over the summer or during semesters.
+Students seek local, national and international internships within organizations of all sizes, industries, and types.
+We provide listings of current and past internship opportunities for students online and on Handshake (our online career tool).

-The XPD offices at both CSB and SJU offer a variety of resources for graduating seniors.
-Whether your son or daughter is planning for their first job, attending graduate school, or looking to volunteer after graduation, we provide many resources for all aspects of planning for life after graduation.
-More specifically, here are some of the resources provided throughout the year for seniors:
+Whether your son or daughter is planning for their first job, attending graduate school, or looking to volunteer after graduation, we provide many resources for life after graduation.
+Highlighted resources:

 - Graduate School Resources

 Liberal arts graduates are attractive to employers because they possess the skills necessary to adapt in an ever-changing workforce.
 Employers look for graduates with the right skills rather than the right major.
-Having your son/daughter know what transferable skills they possess is the key to success.
-There are also steps your child can take to make them more marketable: having a minor, elective courses, work experience, internships, volunteer positions, and extracurricular involvement.
-A liberal arts education is education for life--it focuses on questions important to the human condition, demands clear thinking and communicating, and calls forth new knowledge for the betterment of humankind.
+Having your student know what transferable skills they possess is the key to success.